 It used to be that during retirement each day presents a new opportunity to try something new.
 That was pre-Covid.
 But this year, 2022, we will be emerging post Covid.
 Many of us got our vaccine shots and boosters.
 It is time to start looking to the our future plans and activities.

 In fact, each day allows for the freedom of choice and allows the retiree to explore new things as a well-deserved reward for all of the hard work accomplished after years of employment.
-However, for some retirees it can be quite a challenge to keep things interesting and exciting during those long periods of time every day.
+However, for us retirees it has been quite a challenge to keep things interesting and exciting during those long periods of time every day at home.

 Here is a list of fun and entertaining ideas to keep retirement anything but mundane:

 1. Visit Parks We have so many local, state and national parks all around us.
 Rent a cabin in one of your state parks.